stsolovey/app_plug_for_jmeter20230811/README.md

 This application relies on a PostgreSQL database.
 Ensure you have PostgreSQL installed and properly configured before running the application.

+## Database Connection
+To connect to the database, utilize the .env configuration file.
+Below is a template to guide your setup.
+Please adjust the values according to your environment and specific requirements.

+/```
+FLASK_ENV=dev
+DEVELOPMENT_DATABASE_URI=postgresql://postgres:123456@localhost/beeline_plug
+PRODUCTION_DATABASE_URI=postgresql://your_production_db_uri_here
+JWT_SECRET_KEY=a-very-secret-key
+HOST=0.0.0.0
+DEBUG=False
+PORT=5000
+/```

+Ensure the .env file is located at the root of your project directory and is added to your .gitignore to prevent sensitive data from being exposed.

 ### Automatic Table Creation

 Upon initial setup, the table for users will be created automatically.